Collaborative and Transparent Community Decision-Making

 The purpose of the Collaboration is to co-create an approach to management of an area encompassing tens of thousands of acres in the “Southern La Sal’s and Canyons” where federal, state and private rangelands are operated as an integrated, sustainable system.
 The Collaboration’s recommendations will (1) provide for ecological resilience, (2) sustain economic viability, (3) promote cultural preservation, (4) be socially acceptable, and (5) be legally defensible.

-The group has been meeting monthly since August 2014 (sometimes in Green River UT and sometimes in the field).
-EDR Program staff’s activities for the LSSC include process design, meeting facilitation, and between-meeting mediation as needed.
-We have also used clinical law students to provide facilitation support.
-It is anticipated that the collaboration will complete its work by mid-2016.
+The group met monthly between August 2014 and February 2017, sometimes in Green River, Utah, and sometimes in the field.
+EDR Program staff’s activities for the LSSC included process design, meeting facilitation, and between-meeting mediation as needed.
+The EDR Program also used clinical law students to provide facilitation support.

 Watershed Partnership Support